gustavo-luz/smartparking_unicamp_demo/software/yolov3/README.md

 ## Overview

-This repository provides a script for running inference using a EfficientDet model in TensorFlow Lite format.
-The model is pre-trained on the COCO dataset with an input shape of 448X448.
-The environment setup follows the same requirements as the YOLO TFLite models.
+This repository provides a script for running inference using a YOLO model in TensorFlow Lite format.
+The model is pre-trained on the COCO dataset with an input shape of 416x416.
+The environment setup follows an unique setup as this codebase was extracted from [A minimal PyTorch implementation of YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)

 ## TODOs
-- Add conversion steps for TFLite models following the provided link.
 - Provide a script to download demo images instead of distributing third-party images.
 - Cite the source of images in the associated research paper.